 This historic castle on the north bank of the River Thames in central London is officially Her Majesty's Royal Palace and Fortress.
 Built in 1066, this portentous Norman medieval fortress has served in its more than nine centuries of life as a center of uninterrupted power in British and European history and that is why it was declared a World Heritage Site.

-The tour of its architectural ensemble, consisting of more than seven buildings and areas of interest, will take you no less than 3 hours and will reveal the fascinating story of how it has changed its function over the years.
-See ticket types for the Tower of London:
+The tour of its architectural ensemble, consisting of more than seven buildings and areas of interest, will take you no less than 3 hours and will reveal the fascinating story of how the purpose of this building has changed over the years.
+Have a look at the different types of tickets for the Tower of London.

-Get ready to have a frightening time with a tour that will show you the less 'pretty' side of the City of London through its blackest history and places like the Tower of London and its bloody tower, the first Psychiatric Hospital, the Plague Pits, the haunted areas of the East End and the stories of how and where one of the most famous serial killers in history, Jack the Ripper, operated.
-See all the information here:.
+Get ready to have a frightening time with a tour that will show you the less 'pretty' side of the City of London through its blackest history, seeing places like the Tower of London and its bloody tower, the first Psychiatric Hospital, the Plague Pits, the haunted areas of the East End and the stories of how and where one of the most famous serial killers in history, Jack the Ripper, stalked his victims.
+Read more about London night tours.

 5. Cross Tower Bridge

 Built in 1894 over the River Thames, Tower Bridge is the most famous bridge to see in London and owes its name to its proximity to the Tower of London.
-You can access this stone drawbridge and see the operation of the steam engine that lifts it and climb to the top and walk on a glass walkway while enjoying great views of the city.
+You can access this stone drawbridge and see the operational steam engine that lifts it, and climb to the top and walk on a glass walkway while enjoying great views of the city.

 6. Lose yourself in Notting Hill

-This neighborhood archiconocido by films like Mary Poppins, who sang to his bustling ** Portobello market **, or by the film that bore the same name, starring Julia Roberts, is a delight for a walk **Saturday morning **, when all the stalls are mounted on Portobello Street among its beautiful colorful houses.
+This iconic neighborhood is known by films like Mary Poppins, who sang through its bustling Portobello Market, or by the film that bore the same name, starring Julia Roberts.
+Notting Hill offers a delightful walk on a Saturday morning when all the stalls are put in place on Portobello Street among its beautiful colorful houses.

 7. Visit St. Paul's Cathedral

-The second largest cathedral in the world impresses with its great dome and its 111 meters high to which you can climb and get magnificent views of central London or descend to its crypt, where the remains of Nelson or the Duke of Wellington rest.
+The second-largest cathedral in the world will leave you in awe with its great dome and its height of 364 feet, to which you can climb and get magnificent views of central London or descend to its crypt, where the remains of Horatio Nelson or the Duke of Wellington rest.

-If you love to get to know cities by getting lost in their streets, a walking tour through the old part of London will be the most stimulating way to discover the history of the city through places like Covent Garden, the Monument to the Great Fire of London, St. Paul's Cathedral or Tower Bridge.
-I leave you here linked the article I wrote about London Tours:.
+If you love getting lost in the streets of a city, a walking tour through the old part of London will be the most exciting way to discover the history of the city through places like Covent Garden, the Monument to the Great Fire of London, St. Paul's Cathedral or Tower Bridge.
+Here's the article I wrote about London Tours.

 9. Visit Buckingham Palace

-What has been the official London residence of the British Royal Family since the 19th century and now inhabited on occasion by Elizabeth II houses lavishly decorated chandeliers, elegant furnishings and treasures from the royal collection throughout rooms such as its Throne Room, where photographs are often taken at royal weddings.
+What has been the official London residence of the British Royal Family since the 19th century and now inhabited on occasion by Elizabeth II, houses lavishly decorated chandeliers, elegant furnishings, and treasures from the royal collection throughout rooms such as its Throne Room, where official photographs are often taken at royal weddings.